 An easy way to remember what your stop loss should be is to think of a carton of 2% milk.
 That’s right.
 Milk.
 2%.
-Repeat after me, YOU SHOULD NEVER RISK MORE THAN 2% OF YOUR ACCOUNT ON ANY GIVEN TRADE.
+Repeat after me: YOU SHOULD NEVER RISK MORE THAN 2% OF YOUR ACCOUNT ON ANY GIVEN TRADE.

-Say you have $50,000 hard earned dollars in your account.
+Say you have $50,000 of hard-earned dollars in your account.
 2% of $50,000 is $1,000.
-What this means is that in every trade you don’t put more than $1,000 at risk.
+This means that you don’t put more than $1,000 at risk in every trade.

 It’s really important to me to live to trade another day.
 As a result, with every single trade I enter, 98% of my account is protected.
 Make it one of your unbreakable rules like it is mine.
-Take our basic stock course.

 It starts by practicing in a simulator to “test drive” it first.
 Secondly, have you heard of the lovely term “backtesting“?
 If not, buckle up.